 Cons:

-- Risk of vandalism or damage from other vehicles in the lot
+- There’s a higher risk of being a target for vandalism or sustaining damage from other vehicles in the lot

 Large parking lots with designated spots are often available to fit most RVs.
-These lots are typically paved, may be fenced and include security cameras, and eliminate concerns of dust and dirt.
+These lots are typically paved, may be fenced, and often have security cameras installed.
 Cost varies by space size.

 Pros: